 MedPay is a type of no-fault insurance to take care of your injuries in an accident, no matter who caused the collision.
 It can be used if you’re injured by an uninsured or underinsured driver, but it’s also beneficial in accidents where you may be at fault.
 Not having to prove fault will save you some time and hassle when filing a claim, but you will still need to prove your injuries happened in the collision.
 If you have trouble getting your claim paid, it may be that the insurance company believes your injury was a preexisting condition, that the treatment wasn’t necessary, etc. If this happens, contact a Georgia car accident lawyer right away – they can work to convince the insurance carrier of the validity of your claim.

 MedPay may also pick up any remaining balance if you’ve used up your UM/UI coverage and still have some unpaid bills.
-For example, if your UM/UI policy only covers $25,000 in bodily injury and you have $50,000 in medical bills, but another $25,000 in MedPay, you may be able to “stack” the MedPay coverage on top of the UM/UI policy to get all $50,000 covered.
+For example, if your UM/UI policy only covers $25,000 in bodily injury and you have $50,000 in medical bills, but another $25,000 in MedPay, you may be able to “stack” the MedPay coverage in addition to the UM/UI policy to get all $50,000 covered.

 So Which Kind of Coverage Should I Buy?